NicoST1/NCCN_guideline_adherence_checker/README.md

-# Development and Evaluation of a Machine Learning-based Clinical Decision Support System for Predicting and Enhancing Guideline Adherence in Breast cancer patients
+# Machine Learning-based Clinical Decision Support System for Predicting and Enhancing Guideline Adherence in Breast cancer patients

 The following outlines how to set-up and use the Clinical Decision Support System (CDSS) developed as well as providing an overview of the submitted code.